zranger1/pixelblaze-client/docs/pixelblaze.md

 <a href="../pixelblaze/pixelblaze.py#L0"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>

 # <kbd>module</kbd> `pixelblaze`
 A library that provides a simple, synchronous interface for communicating with and controlling Pixelblaze LED controllers.

-This modules contains the following classes:
+This module contains the following classes:

 - `Pixelblaze`: an object for controlling Pixelblazes.